• Skip to primary navigation

 • If there are more applicants than spots on an Adventure Hunt, a random drawing will be conducted by TYHP staff to select hunters

-• TYHP will use a new Adventure Point system to provide a way for youths to improve their chance of selection – each Point equals an extra chance in the drawing
+• TYHP will use a new Adventure Point system to provide a way for youths to improve their chance of selection – each Point equals 10 extra chances in the drawing!

 • Youths can earn Adventure Points by: